Who we are?

 - To publish The Natural Farmer, our regional quarterly newspaper

 - To organize an annual Summer Conference

-- To disseminate information through the website and other publications
+- Share information through this website and other publications

 NOFA is dedicated to a vision of interconnected healthy communities living in ecological balance deeply rooted in a sense of place, grounded in organic care of the land.

-The NOFA Interstate Council is representatives from the state NOFA chapters promoting the common interests of the NOFA membership.
+The NOFA Interstate Council includes representatives from all seven NOFA state chapters and works to promote the common interests of the NOFA membership.

 According to the USDA National Organic Standards Board (NOSB), organic agriculture is defined as "an ecological production management system that promotes and enhances biodiversity, biological cycles, and soil biological activity.
 It is based on minimal use of off-farm inputs and on management practices that restore, maintain, or enhance ecological harmony.
 The primary goal of organic agriculture is to optimize the health and productivity of interdependent communities of soil life, plants, animals and people."
 (NOSB, 1997)